 June 22-25, Potsdam, Germany

-We are excited to announce that the Learning at Scale (L@S) conference will be held in 2021 at HPI, Potsdam, Germany.
+The Learning at Scale (L@S) conference will be held in 2021 fully online.
 We are inviting contributions that address innovations in scaling and enhancing learning, empirical investigations of learning at scale, new technical systems for learning at scale, and novel syntheses of relevant research on these areas.
 Work from both formal and informal education environments at all levels is encouraged; L@S welcomes studies of higher education and informal adult learning.

 About Learning @ Scale